-For students matriculated in the Practical Nursing program, all courses required in the preparatory component of the program (courses with BIO (except BIO 211), HEA, DLP, MA, PSY and ENG prefixes and HUM/GS 102) must be completed with a minimum grade of "B-" or above.
-Grades below "B-" for any of the required preparatory courses are considered to be failing grades for the purpose of the program.
+For students matriculated in the Practical Nursing program, all courses required in the preparatory component of the program (courses with BIO (except BIO 211), HEA, DLP, MA, PSY and ENG prefixes and HUM/GS 102) must be completed with a minimum grade of "B-", or 80%,or above.
+Grades below "B-" (80%) for any of the required preparatory courses are considered to not successfully meeting course requirements for the purpose of the program and must be repeated.

-All courses required in the professional component of the program with the prefix "LPN," BIO 211, and HUM/GS 251A must be completed with a minimum grade of "C" or above.
+All courses required in the professional component of the program (BIO211, HUM/GS251A, and all courses with the "LPN" prefix) must be completed with a minimum grade of "C" (73%) or higher..
 Students who receive grades below the requirements in any two (2) courses will be automatically withdrawn from the PN program.